TannerBerry/TannerBerry.github.io/essays/AIAssistant.md

 ## Conclusion

-  In sum, using AI in the ICS 314 course has been a multifaceted experience, offering enhancements and challenges to my educational journey.
+  In sum, using AI in the ICS 314 course had been a multifaceted experience, offering enhancements and challenges to my educational journey.
 While AI has undoubtedly enriched my understanding of software engineering, it also underscored the importance of balancing technological assistance and human ingenuity.
 Optimizing the integration of AI in future courses will be vital to maximizing its benefits while preserving the core values of creativity and critical thinking in software engineering education.